 There are certain things in this project only I can do because either (1) only I know my ideal client, (2) I need my copy/voice, or (3) I’m writing legal info.
 So those are things I can’t delegate until I bring on a clone ; )

-But there were LOTS of things I could delegate to someone who could probably do most of those things even better than I could: design, web/tech stuff, email marketing, etc.
+But there were LOTS of things I could delegate to someone who could probably do most of those things even better than I could: design, web/tech stuff, email marketing, administrative tasks, phone calls, data entry etc.

 As entrepreneurs, we love to think that we CAN do anything.
 Yes, you totally can!
 Whether or not that’s the best business decision is a totally different story ; )

 There are lots of different virtual assistants who all have different specialities and focuses.
-The clearer you are about what you’re hiring for, the more specific of a VA you’ll be able to find.
+The clearer you are in your virtual assistant job description, the more specific of a VA you’ll be able to find.

 You might be wondering how you’re supposed to know whether a VA you meet online is the right fit or not.
 Are you just supposed to take the plunge?
 No!
 Or at least you don’t have to.